sveltejs/svelte/.changeset/search-params-duplicate-set.md

 'svelte': patch
 ---

-Ensure reactive URL search params update when setting duplicate keys to the same joined value
+fix: update `SvelteURLSearchParams` when setting duplicate keys to the same joined value